Danny-Dasilva/TG_Robot_Code/README.md

 Map `below` is for the Adafruit PCA_9685 Hat
-This is assuming your Logitech controller is in `D` mode
+This is assuming your Logitech controller is in `X` mode

 ```
 Tank Drive